- Second empire

 - French sign language tours and tactile descriptions can be downloaded from the museum’s and La Petite Galerie’s website.

-- Hearing loops are present in the auditorium and at the till.
+- Magnetic hearing loops present in the main hall and at the till.

 - Given the complexity of the building, it is recommended to take an information map (available in 13 languages) from the reception desk under the pyramid or to ask a staff member if you get lost.